skywarth/annals-of-disco/privacy/issues.md

 ### Easy to query
 - It is just so easy to query certain keywords, terms, meanings in a big data.

+### Honeypot

+- Most of these apps that claim to be "private" are just gov honeypots.

 # DNS and TLS

 ### Goverment owned Certificate Authorities